Online Learning Koopman operator for closed-loop electrical neurostimulation in epilepsy: Abstract

 \section{Abstract}

-Electrical neuromodulation as a palliative treatment has been increasingly applied to epilepsy.
-However, most of the current neuromodulations implement pre-determined actuation strategies rather than closed-loop neurofeedback.
-In this paper, rooted in optimal control theory, we propose a novel framework for real-time closed-loop electrical neuromodulation in epilepsy.
-Our framework combines a deep Koopman-operator based model for seizure prediction in an approximated finite dimensional linear dynamics and model predictive control (MPC) for designing optimal seizure suppression strategies.
-We validate our model with synthetic seizure data from the Jansen-Rit Model which generates neural dynamics in a single cortical column and two distant cortical columns.
-The results demonstrate that the deep Koopman-operator based model has great capabilities to map the nonlinear neural dynamics into finite dimensional linear dynamics, which is suitable for real-time seizure prediction and naturally compatible with the optimal-based linear MPC design for seizure suppression.
-Our framework opens a new window for the development and implementation of robust real-time closed-loop electrical neuromodulation in epileptic seizure suppression and sheds light on understanding the neurodynamics and feedback control policies.
+Electrical neuromodulation as a palliative treatment has been increasingly used in the control of epilepsy.
+However, current neuromodulations commonly implement predetermined actuation strategies and lack the capability of self-adaptively adjusting stimulation inputs.
+In this work, rooted in optimal control theory, we propose a \textit{Koopman-MPC framework} for real-time closed-loop electrical neuromodulation in epilepsy, which integrates i) a deep Koopman operator based dynamical model to predict the temporal evolution of epileptic EEG with an approximate finite-dimensional linear dynamics and ii) a model predictive control (MPC) module to design optimal seizure suppression strategies.
+The Koopman operator based linear dynamical model is embedded in the latent state space of the autoencoder neural network, in which we can approximate and update the Koopman operator online.
+The linear dynamical property of the Koopman operator ensures the convexity of the optimization problem for subsequent MPC control.
+The proposed deep Koopman operator model shows greater predictive capability than the baseline models (\eg vector autoregressive model, kernel based method and recurrent neural network (RNN)) in both synthetic and real epileptic EEG data.
+Moreover, compared with the RNN-MPC framework, our Koopman-MPC framework can suppress seizure dynamics with better computational efficiency in both the Jansen-Rit model and the Epileptor model.
+Koopman-MPC framework opens a new window for model-based closed-loop neuromodulation and sheds light on nonlinear neurodynamics and feedback control policies.